-Where Do Flies Lay Their Eggs?
+Where Do Flies Lay Eggs Inside Houses?

 Most insects begin their life cycle by laying eggs in various locations.
 Where flies lay their eggs depends on the species of fly and their preferred habitat.
 There are many indoor spots ideal for the development of these pests.